 If you make a list of the most noteworthy, technically innovative, and memorable cars of the 20th Century, many of them have one thing in common: the twin-chevron emblem of Automobiles Citroën SA.
 Founded by an inveterate gambler, Citroën developed a reputation for bold engineering that beggared almost every other automaker in the world, building cars that were decades ahead of their time.
 Let’s look at the first great Citroën, the car known in France as “La Reine de la Route” (queen of the road): the 1934-1957 Citroen Traction Avant.

 André Citroën was born in Paris on February 5, 1878, the youngest son of a Dutch diamond merchant and his Polish wife.
-After studying at prestigious École Polytechnique, Citroën went into the French army as an engineering officer.
+After studying at the prestigious École Polytechnique, Citroën went into the French army as an engineering officer.
 He left the service in 1904, acquired the patent rights to a “herringbone” double-helical gear, and went into business manufacturing gears for industrial equipment.

 Although Citroën’s gear-making business was quite successful, he was lured away in 1908 by an offer to become the new chief engineer for automakers Emile and Louis Mors.
 Although at that time Citroën was not particularly interested in automobiles, he was one of France’s leading experts in industrial production, so he wasted little time in thoroughly revamping the Mors operation and greatly increasing its output.
 He returned to his own business in 1913 and took the company public as Le Société des Engrenages A. Citroën.